71104/oogl.js/README.md

 program.uniformVec3(v);
 ```

-OOGL provides classes for handling 2-, 3- and 4-component vectors and 2x2, 3x3 and 4x4 matrices.
+OOGL provides classes to handle 2-, 3- and 4-component vectors and 2x2, 3x3 and 4x4 matrices.

 OOGL math classes are developed with a strong focus on performances and can be used to perform physics or other vector and matrix computations at maximum speed.